NavaneethKumar237/Risc-v-internship/README.md

 # Acknowledgement

-I am B. Navaneeth Kumar, and I am deeply thankful to my mentor, Kunal Ghosh, for his marvelous training in RISC-V and VLSI using VSDsquadron mini.
-I am grateful for the great opportunity to work with him and am always ready to collaborate with Mr. Kunal Ghosh, the founder & CEO of VLSI System Design.
+I am B. Navaneeth Kumar an undergraduate student pursuing B.tech in Electrical And Electronics Egineering, I am deeply thankful to my mentor, Kunal Ghosh, for providing his marvelous training in RISC-V and VLSI using VSDsquadron mini.
+I am grateful for the great opportunity to work with him .